Simone de Beauvoir and 'The Second Sex' | DW | 08.03.2022

 A documentary on Angela Merkel recently showed how Germany's former chancellor held her own in the male-dominated political arena.

 Germany's new foreign minister, Annalena Baerbock, was thought by many not to be competent or experienced enough.
-In the current crisis, she has demonstrated aplomb as she appealed to the world community at the UN General Assembly in New York and promoted a resolution against Russia.
+In the current crisis following Russia's invasion of Ukraine, she has demonstrated aplomb as she appealed to the world community at the UN General Assembly in New York and promoted a resolution against Russia.

 "I always admired de Beauvoir for being too radical when in doubt rather than the opposite," Schwarzer said.
 But her kind of radicalism has become rare these days, she argued.